 Collard greens are a leafy green vegetable that is part of the cabbage family.
 They are typically cooked with other ingredients such as bacon, ham, or onions, and seasoned with vinegar, salt, and pepper.
 Collard greens are a good source of vitamins A and C, as well as calcium and iron.

 Let’s find out how long these cooked leafy vegetables can be stored in the refrigerator without losing their nutritional content.

-How Long Does Collard Greens Last In The Refrigerator
+How Long Will Cooked Collard Greens Last In The Refrigerator

 When it comes to storage, leafy vegetables like collard greens are the most challenging.
 Additionally, you should keep a close eye on them to see if they are already rotting or if you can still safely eat them.

 Cooked collard greens will last in the fridge for 3-4 days.
 Make sure to store them in an airtight container to keep them fresh for as long as possible.
 Since cooking shortens their storage expectancy cooked collard greens only keep well in the refrigerator for 3 to 4 days.